LABWORKS is the most robust, flexible, and accessible LIMS sample management software for your laboratory.

 Laboratory Sample Tracking

-The number of chemicals and samples in a laboratory can only become quickly unmanageable with proper storage.
+The number of chemicals and samples in a laboratory can become quickly unmanageable without proper storage.
 The NFPA 45 and OSHA recommend minimizing the quantities stored in a facility for added safety.
 Along with specified amounts, samples can be stored in different storage locations.

 Laboratories primarily use freezers for storage, but they are not the only storage type you can use to store samples.
 Consider the following: